yone426/freemarket_sample_72c/README.md

 - has_many :products
 - has_many :comments
 - has_many :likes
-- has_many :addresses
+- has_one :addresses
-- has_many :cards
+- has_one :cards

 ## productsテーブル
 |Column|Type|Options|